alexxkim54/Aesthetic_Makeup_Recommender/README.md

 | --all               |      |                           | Train and evaluate accuracy of baseline model and our recommender model.      |

+## Website

+To visit the webpage copy and paste this URL into your browser: https://makeup-recommender.herokuapp.com/

 ## Document History

 **Project Proposal**: https://docs.google.com/document/d/1bAXSUrQHcss8uU_eeqIJ4ewX3N-I8RLAjGJi77Zqw6c/edit